Kamahl19/react-starter/README.md

 4. Hit Deploy

 Now each commit pushed to the `main` branch will be deployed to production automatically.
 Each branch or Pull Request will be [deployed as preview](https://vercel.com/docs/deployments/preview-deployments).

-### Remove Vercel Demo

-This project is being deployed to Vercel for demo purposes.
-Follow these steps to remove it:

-- Find all occurences of `process.env.VERCEL` and remove them
-- Delete `vercel.json` file

 ### Analysing & Visualizing production JS bundle